Wolf-Rayet -- compact object binaries as progenitors of binary compact objects: Summary

 \section{Summary}

-We investigated the role of Wolf-Rayet - compact object binaries (WR--COs) as the possible progenitors of binary compact object mergers (BCOs).
+We investigated the role of WR--COs as the possible progenitors of BCOs.
 We used the population synthesis code \sevn to account for uncertainties in theoretical models, evolving the same initial binary population through 96 combinations of metallicity, CE efficiency, CCSN, and natal kick models.

 We found that most ($\gtrsim 83\%$) of the simulated BCOs evolved as WR--CO systems in the considered parameter space.
 More than $\gtrsim 99\%$ ($\approx 83-95 \%$) of BCOs at $Z\geq 0.0014$ ($Z=0.00014$) have a WR--CO progenitor.
 The fraction of BCOs that derive from WR--CO systems is mostly affected by mass transfer (when it stops before complete envelope stripping we do not form a WR at low $Z$), metallicity (which influences stellar winds, thus the role of self and binary stripping in WR production), and the combined effect of natal kicks and CCSN models.